aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/30_install_application.md

         chat-channel: dev-team-frontend
 ```

 Notice the defined container and version.
-These containers are stored in [Dockerhub](https://hub.docker.com/u/dtdemos).
+These containers are stored in <a href="https://hub.docker.com/u/dtdemos" target="_blank">Dockerhub</a>.

 ```
 spec: